descope/descope-flutter/README.md

 // Where your application state is being created Descope.setup('<Your-Project-ID>');

-// Optionally, you can configure your SDK to your needs Descope.setup('<Your-Project-Id>', (config) {
+// Optionally, you can configure the SDK to your needs Descope.setup('<Your-Project-Id>', (config) {
   // set a custom base URL (needs to be set up in the Descope console) config.baseUrl = 'https://my.app.com';